lianzh/sql/README.md

 # sql
-simple sql query lib for php 5.8
+a light sql query lib for php5.4